Bouni/max-cube-protocol/R-Command.md

 The `r:` command sends a reset command to a device.
 The cube acknowledges the the processing of the command with an `S:` message.

-I found the command while the cube reported an error for this device.
-I tried to send an `s:` command to a device with an error.
+I tried to send an `s:` command to a device which has reported an error.
+The cubes client-software first removes the error with an r:` command.
-The cubes software first sends the `r:` command and after getting the `S:` answer the the initial `s:` command was sent.
+The cube answered with an `S:` message.
+After that my initial `s:` command was sent and had been answered by an `S:` message too.

 ```
 r:01,GPbm